 Norman

-Primary market for commercial and industrial construction south of Oklahoma City with active owner-user, university-adjacent, healthcare, and logistics demand.
+Primary market for commercial and industrial construction south of Oklahoma City — Cleveland County seat, OU college town, National Weather Center host, and a growing I-35 logistics corridor.

 View locationLocations